mobxjs/mobx/docs/migrating-from-6-to-7.md

 # Migrating to MobX 7 {🚀}

 MobX 7 is mostly a cleanup release.
-Most applications that already use MobX 6 idiomatically can upgrade with dependency, import and decorator configuration changes.
+Most applications that already use MobX 6 idiomatically can upgrade with minimal changes.

-## Getting started

-1. Install the latest `mobx` and the React binding package you use: `mobx-react-lite` for function components, or `mobx-react` if you need class component support.
-2. Make sure your React binding package is on its MobX 7-compatible major version.
-3. Make sure your runtime has native [`Proxy`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) support.
-4. If you use decorators, make sure they use Stage 3 syntax.
-Legacy decorators are not supported in MobX 7.
-Check out the [Enabling decorators {🚀}](enabling-decorators.md) section for more details.
-5. Remove `configure({ useProxies: ... })` and `{ proxy: false }` observable options.
-MobX 7 always uses Proxy-backed observable arrays and plain objects.

 ## Updating React bindings